prashh129/KBC/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Suggestions for improvements, additional features, or bug fixes are welcome!

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project does not have a license.
+All rights are reserved.
+If you would like to use this code, please contact the repository owner for permission.

 ## Acknowledgments